 When you use Page Plus, the app asks you what you want to create in a pop-up window.
 Then it shows you a number of templates to choose from to design your printed material.
 I found this very helpful, and it inspired me to come up with some ideas of my own.

 Page Plus is mostly drag-and-drop, and I tried the application right away without bothering with any training.
 Page Plus has some great features, and if you want to create your design from scratch, that’s no problem.
 Page Plus is for Windows users.

 Final Verdict on the Microsoft Publisher alternatives

-You probably know what I’m going to say here.
-There are Microsoft Publisher alternatives for those new to designing print materials and there are full-on applications with all of the bells and whistles for those that have a lot of experience.
-For the experienced user, it is a choice between Adobe InDesign and QuarkXPress.
+You probably know what I’m trying to say here.
+There are Microsoft Publisher alternatives for those new to print design, and there are full-featured applications with all the bells and whistles for those who’ve plenty of experience.
+The experienced user has a choice between Adobe InDesign and QuarkXPress.

-For new users, there are a number of choices.
-A low-cost solution that is really easy to use is Serif’s Page Plus but it’s a legacy product now and that may put some people off.
-Another good new user solution is Lucidpress.
-I really liked this web-based app and you can try the free version to see if you like it or not.
+For new users, there are a number of options.
+An inexpensive solution that’s really easy to use is Page Plus from Serif, but it’s an outdated product, which may scare some people away.
+Another good solution for new users is Lucidpress.
+I really liked this web-based application and you can try the free version to see if you like it.

-If you don’t want to spend any money then Scribus is the only real choice.
-It is possible to make print designs in free office suites such as Libre Office but Scribus is dedicated to this and you will find it a lot easier once you have learned how to really use it.
+If you don’t want to spend money, Scribus is the only real choice.
+While it’s also possible to create print designs in free office suites like Libre Office, Scribus is geared towards that and you’ll find it much easier once you learn how to really use it.